New Smart EQ ForTwo and EQ ForFour now on sale in the UK

 Finally, the EQ ForTwo (bot not ForFour) is available in top-of-the-range Edition 1 trim from launch: it includes a Brabus styling pack that adds 16-inch alloy wheels in a unique design, a front splitter, side sills, a rear diffuser, gloss-black and red trim pieces, plus a special gearshift knob.
 The Coupe costs from £20,645, while the Cabrio is priced at £23,065.

 The new EQ ForTwo and EQ ForFour are powered by the same 81bhp electric motor, which Smart says will propel the ForTwo from 0-62mph in 11.6 seconds.
 Mercedes-owned Smart has carried over the battery pack from the previous EQ models, a 17.6kWh unit that gives a range of 83 miles between charges.

-Elsewhere, the EQ ForTwo and EQ ForFour have been given a visual makeover, with more pronounced wheelarches, a large honeycomb grille flanked by new foglights, while new optional LED headlights, more aggressive air vents and a redesigned radiator grille complete the new look at the front.
-LED tail-lights debut at the rear.
+Both cars have been given a minor visual makeover, with more pronounced wheelarches and a large honeycomb grille flanked by new foglights.
+The LED headlight design is also new, with more aggressive air vents and a redesigned radiator grille completing the new look at the front.

 Inside, the EQ ForTwo and EQ ForFour get a new centre console to free up space and a storage area in front of the gearlever, which is big enough to place a phone or two coffee cups.

+A charging speed of 22kW means the new models' batteries can be replenished to 80% in 40 minutes, and there’s now an EQ control app for finding a charging point.
 Connectivity is key to the infotainment setup in the Smart, and it’s designed to be powered by your phone.
 The Smart EQ control app also allows you to manage your car’s key functions even when you’re not with the car.